In this article

 • Credit history – how you’ve used credit in the past, particularly whether you’ve missed payments.

-Most providers will give the range of the potential credit limit they offer on a specific product.
+Prior to your application, most providers will give the range of potential credit limits they offer on a specific product.
 However, you’ll only know your individual set limit once you’ve submitted a full application and have been accepted.

-If you’ve been accepted and are not happy with the credit limit offered, you can choose to not sign the card agreement, but bear in mind that the application will still show up on your credit report.
+If you’re not happy with the credit limit offered, you can choose to reject the card agreement, but bear in mind that the application will still show up on your credit report.

 • Your card company may charge you a fee for going over your limit.